irmen/Pyro4/docs/source/install.rst

 Requirements
 ------------
-Short version: you need Python 2.6 or newer for Pyro4.
+You need Python 2.6 or newer for Pyro4.

-Longer version: Pyro4 is 'unsupported' on Python 2.5 or older (except Jython 2.5).
-This means it will probably work on Python 2.5 (make sure by running the unit tests), but it's not supported for it.
-If at all possible, use Python 2.6 or newer.
-Pyro4 will not work at all on anything older than Python 2.5.
 Also see :ref:`should-i-choose-pyro4`.

 Pyro is written in 100% pure Python.
 It works on any recent operating system.